add2cal/docs/src/api/events.md

 GET /event/all
 ```

-Gets a list with the ids of all available events.
+Gets a list with the ids, prokeys, and labels (generated string for identification) of all available events.

 ```
-GET /event/all?from=:timestamp&to=:timestamp&group=:group-prokey
+GET /event/all?from=:timestamp&to=:timestamp&group=:group-prokey&dates=:boolean
 ```

 Optionally filter the entries by time and group.
 Use "from", "to", "group" - or all three parameters.